News and Events

 Transforming The Gambia Electricity Sub-sector: Strategic Roadmap 2021-2040

-The regional and global energy landscape is ever evolving, necessitating the need to update the Gambia’s high-level energy sector plans and strategies to account for new market realities and opportunities.
-The 2021 update of the strategic electricity roadmap exemplifies the Gambia government’s drive and commitment to modernize the electricity sub-sector by building on the gains achieved over so many decades, but also to capitalize on the opportunity for low-cost imports available in the emerging West Africa Power Pool (WAPP) regional electricity market, and the falling costs of renewable technologies, particularly solar PV, which is identified as one of the least cost renewable energy technologies in The Gambia.
+The regional and global energy landscape is ever-evolving, necessitating the need to update the Gambia's high-level energy sector plans and strategies to account for new market realities and opportunities.
+The 2021 update of the strategic electricity roadmap exemplifies the Gambia government's drive and commitment to modernizing the electricity sub-sector by building on the gains achieved over so many decades, but also to capitalize on the opportunity for low-cost imports available in the emerging West Africa Power Pool (WAPP) regional electricity market, and the falling costs of renewable technologies, particularly solar PV, which is identified as one of the least cost renewable energy technologies in The Gambia.

 The strategic roadmap projects the electricity demand up to 2040, and establishes the medium and long-term investment requirements in generation, transmission and distribution infrastructure necessary to meet the national electricity demand forecast while meeting specific sector policy objectives such as the President’s ambitious target for universal electricity access by 2025, increased domestic generation, low-cost import and export possibilities, and the systematic deployment of renewable energy in the electricity generation mix.